-- Core maritime capitals are expected to grow as a part of globalisation.
-Cities with good maritime education combined with surrounding industrial clusters of advanced companies will have a precondition to developing new competencies for the maritime industry's future workforce.
-New competence programmes in step with industry needs will be attractive as they will ensure employment at the end of the educational programme, and they are likely to be highly valued.
-There are also indications that jobs that impact the world are becoming attractive10 - The quality and variety of maritime education institutions and industrial clusters with the necessary density of companies are key to attractiveness.
-Clusters of companies competing and cooperating support innovation and attract talents. - Close links between educational centres, shipowners and manufacturers are critical for the strength of R&D development and a competitive strategy (D1.1.3). - Clear and visible career paths from seagoing occupations to land-based occupations will be of particular importance to talents who consider the seagoing career a step in a continuously changing career.
+will have a precondition to developing new competencies for the maritime industry's future workforce.
+New competence programmes in step with industry needs will be attractive as they will ensure employment at the end of the educational programme and are likely to be highly valued.
+There are also indications that jobs that impact the world are becoming attractive.

+- The quality and variety of maritime education institutions and industrial clusters with the necessary density of companies are key to attractiveness.
+Clusters of companies competing and cooperating support innovation and attract talent. - Close links between educational centres, shipowners and manufacturers are critical for strengthening R&D development and a competitive strategy (D1.1.3). - Clear and visible career paths from seagoing occupations to land-based occupations will be of particular importance to talented young people who consider the seagoing career a step in a continuously changing career.

-10 Danish study on young people wanting to impact the world
+Danish study on young people wanting to impact the world